This was a long requested feature - and many bloggers added it to their blogs, as soon as the option was presented to us.

-When you view a blog in an index page (main page, label search retrieval, or archives view), you have a number of posts displayed, one above the next.
+When you view a blog in an index page (archives retrieval, label search, or main page), you have a number of posts displayed, one above the next.

 The embedded comment form was designed to appear at the bottom of the page.
-With both comments and the comment form appearing below each post, the main page view would be unacceptably long and complex.
+With both comments and the comment form appearing below each post, an index page would be unacceptably long and complex.
 And coding for the form would be impossible.

-To avoid an unbearably messy main page view, each individual post in main page view is followed by the comment count for that post, as a link caption.
+To avoid an unbearably messy index page, each individual post, on an index page, is followed by the comment count for that post, as a link caption.

-When you click on a comments count link, you then see the comment entry form itself.
+When you click on an index page comments count link, you then see the comment entry form itself.
 The form presentation varies according to comment entry style, as chosen by the blog owner - and includes the latest comments for the post.

 - The "Embedded below post" form, appearing beneath the individual post.